AmrBedir/Brain-Tumor-Classification-Supervised-Learning/README.md

 4. **Evaluation**: Validating accuracy through established performance metrics.
 5. **External Image Classification**: Enabling users to submit new images for assessment.

+## Model Evaluation 📊
+The model is evaluated using the following metrics:
+- **Accuracy**: Measures the proportion of correct predictions.
+- **Precision**: Evaluates how many of the predicted positive instances are actually positive.
+- **Recall**: Measures how many of the actual positive instances were correctly identified.
+- **F1 Score**: Combines precision and recall into one metric.

 ## Applications
 - **Clinical Decision Support**: Assisting radiologists and oncologists in preliminary tumor classification.
 - **Medical Research**: Advancing the understanding of tumor characteristics through AI-based analysis.